jltsang/DaiET/README.md

 * Recipes with missing values in `Calories, Carbohydrate, Fat, Protein, Fiber, or RecipeServings` were deleted.
 Only these values are taken into account by the program for determining the nutritional value of the selected meals. `RecipeServings` is essential for standardizing the amount of each dish in the dataset to one person.
 * Unescessary columns that are not used for the project, such as `AuthorID, AuthorName, AgregatedRating, etc.`, were dropped in the preprocessing stage.

-The preprocessed data set can be found [ADD LINK HERE]
+The processed data set can be found [Here](https://github.com/jltsang/DaiET/blob/main/csv_files/recipes.csv)

 ### Heuristic Function
 The heuristic function is given by the following equation: